Nader971/Oracle-SQL-Course/README.md

 •	A DDL or DCL Statement executes (Automatic commit).

-•	The User exit SQL Developer or SQL plus.
+•	The User exits SQL Developer or SQL Plus.

 •	The system crashes.

-COMMIT and ROLLBACK: its like a savepoints and we can use it to be sure and before make the changes.
+COMMIT and ROLLBACK are like savepoints, and we can use them to be sure before making changes.

-ROLLBACK: its make you back from the begining and remove the all changes you did it
+ROLLBACK: it brings you back from the beginning and removes the all changes you made it

 •	Example: DELETE employees_copy; ROLLBACK;

-COMMIT: its commit all changes and save the data.
+COMMIT: it commits all changes and saves the data.

 •	Example: DELETE employees_copy; COMMIT;

-SAVEPOINT: its saveing changes and use it to back to savepoint we choose.
+SAVEPOINT: It saves changes and uses it to back to the savepoint we choose.

 •	Example: UPDATE employees_copy SET SALARY = 10000 WHERE employee_id = 103;
 SAVEPOINT a;